Hell Is a Very Small Place

 Hell Is a Very Small Place: Voices from Solitary Confinement is an American collection of essays by people who have experienced solitary confinement and by academics giving their perspectives on the topic.
 It was published in 2016 by The New Press in collaboration with Solitary Watch, a website which collects personal stories about solitary confinement.
 The editors were James Ridgeway, Jean Casella and Sarah Shourd.
 The former United Nations special rapporteur Juan E. Méndez wrote an afterword for the book.

 The essays explore the circumstances under which people are sent to solitary, their restricted autonomy in such a state and the psychological consequences of prolonged confinement.
 One contributor, William Blake, was denied access to a copy of the book while in prison.
-The book received positive critical reception.
+The book received a positive critical reception.

 Background

 The book was edited by the two founders of Solitary Watch, Jean Casella and James Ridgeway, and the journalist Sarah Shourd.
 Shourd spent over a year in solitary confinement in Iran.
 Solitary Watch aims to raise public awareness of solitary confinement through firsthand recollections.
 The New Press published the book on February 2, 2016.

 Some parts of the book are adapted from articles published on Solitary Watch.
 The contributor William Blake's story drew several hundred thousand website views, despite the average website viewership of 2,000 per day at the time.
 Subsequent to the book's publishing, Blake was denied access to a copy at the Great Meadow Correctional Facility by the Facility Media Review Committee, who concluded that it "incites disobedience towards law enforcement officers or prison personnel, presents clear and immediate risk of lawlessness, violence, anarchy, or rebellion against governmental authority".
 The committee flagged 14 pages of the book as unsuitable, including three of Blake's own writing.